GSA-TTS/federal-website-standards/standards/banner.md

 ## Applies to

-Public-facing websites of executive branch federal agencies using .gov or .mil domains
+Executive branch agency websites and digital services that are intended for use by the public and on .gov or .mil domains

 ## Acceptance criteria